kchang2/pi0-analysis/README.md

 ```
   vim FILE_U_WANT_2_EDIT
 ```
   or in this specific case
 ```
   vim parameters.py
 ```
+- This is great/terrible and all, but I need to set up my CMSSW, ECALpro, and pull the root files out before I can use this.
+What should I do?
+Well, I have a manual just for that.
+Email me, kchang2@caltech.edu, to get the manual.

 ##Want to make this better?
 Email me @ kchang2@caltech.edu if interested in commiting to this repository.
 I am relatively new with Github, and relatively new with programming tasks involving big data, so I have a much smaller idea of what I am doing.
 Basic coder.